toitware/toit-n4aia04/README.md

 Either add a `description: ...` entry to the package.yaml or ensure that the first paragraph of this README can be used as a description.

+## Structure
+Code that should be used by other developers must live in the `src` folder.

+Examples should live in `examples`.
+For bigger examples, or examples that use more packages, create a subfolder.

+Tests live in the `tests` folder.

 ## Copyright
 Don't forget to update the copyright holder in the license files.
 There are (up to) three license files: